Would you like to install Windows 10 From a USB drive?

 - You will be asked on the next screen which media you want to use.
 Select a USB flash drive.

 Note: Here you will get another option to download Windows 10 iso file, which can be used for burning a Windows 10 DVD.

 - Download and copy the installation media to the USB drive.

 - Hit on Finish.

 - Set the PC to boot from the USB drive that you need to install Windows.
-This can normally be done from the BIOS menu of the PC.
+This can normally be done from the BIOS or UEFI menu of the PC.
 Exact instructions vary from one manufacturer to another.

 - Insert and restart your computer with the USB stick.

 - Follow the installation instructions on the screen.